sandstone-mc/sandstone-documentation/docs/features/flow/if.md

 #### Single block

-To test for a single block, use `_.block`.
+To test for a single block, use `Block`.
 It takes the block's location as the first argument and the block to test for as the second.

 In the following example a function tests for a specific block below each